-If we do not receive payment for the ticket or a hearing request from you, then approximately 100 days after your ticket is issued, it will go into Judgment.
-You cannot get a hearing on your ticket in judgment if is more than one year old.
+If we do not receive payment for the ticket or a hearing request from you, then approximately 100 days after your ticket is issued, it will go into judgment.
+You cannot have a hearing on your ticket in judgment if is more than one year old.

 The Department of Finance has the right to Reinstate a Previously Dismissed Ticket if we determine the ticket was dismissed based on false evidence or testimony.

-Once you hearing is complete, you have the right to appeal a hearing decision.
-For more information click "Appeal a Hearing Decision" below.
+Once your hearing is complete, you have the right to appeal a hearing decision.
+For more information click, "Appeal a Hearing Decision" below.